Michael-Tulmen/note-taker/README.md

 [![MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://opensource.org/licenses/MIT)

 ## Description
-this is a node.js and express.js note taker
+This is a note taking app made through express.js that allows users to create, save and delete notes running on a heroku server.

 ##GitHub
 You can visit this application at https://github.com/Michael-Tulmen/note-taker to try yourself